-NCAA Division I Football Bowl Subdivision teams — basically, all of the major conferences — play a 12-game regular season schedule between now and early December.
+NCAA Division I Football Bowl Subdivision teams — basically, all of the major conferences — play a 12-game regular season through early December.
 Throw in conference title games and a steady parade of bowl games, and the season stretches into early 2020.
 And you don't have to miss a moment of college football's home stretch if you know all about the many ways to watch college football games.

 Here's how to watch the 2019 NCAA college football season, including where to find live streams of the games and how to use a VPN if you're far from home when your favorite school is taking the field.